 Then in 2010 he too was dramatically affected by the earthquake.
 His place of work collapsed – he has never since heard from his colleagues, nor does he know if any of them survived.
 He found small jobs supporting many NGOs that came to Port au Prince, which, while essential for his survival, was hardly consistent.
 John Robert faced long periods of unemployment until he found REBUILD.

 John Robert appeared at the workshop one day to cut tires – arguably the least desirable step of making a sandal.
 He was so impressive, within one week he was hired as a full-time artisan.
 Now John Robert is our Product Design Manager.
 He works with the other artisans in quality control, training, and implementing new ideas.
-Not only does he work full-time for REBUILD, in the evenings John Robert attends university where he studies theology.
-Because of his work at REBUILD, John Robert is able to afford his studies, and continuously learn methods for shoe and sandal making.
+Not only does he work full-time for REBUILD, in the evenings John Robert graduated university where he studied theology.
+Because of his work at REBUILD, John Robert is able to afford to continuously learn methods for shoe and sandal making.

 When asked what REBUILD meant to him, he explained that after the earthquake when he was looking for a long-term job, he saw REBUILD as a place to earn a living until he could find his niche.
 He has discovered a profession that he had not imagined for himself, and now works with great pride and joy.